Mathijs-Marks/Astral-Drift/docs/contributing.md

 ## Development
 ### Start working on a feature/bug
-When developing on a feature, bug, etc. One should create a branch off of the Development Branch.
+When developing on a feature, bug, etc. One should create a feature branch off of the Development Branch.
-This branch will have the name of the team member working in it.
-If any wishes to keep features within their own branch, one can do so by branching off of their respective team member branch.
-When giving that branch a name, prefix your branch name with either feature or bug, depending on what you're working on, followed with the name of your branch.
+When naming the branch, prefix your branch name with either Feature or Bug (**Case sensitive!!!**), depending on what you're working on, followed with a /, then the name of your branch.

-There the team member can work on the feature/bug until it is finished (don't forget to merge the finished feature back to the team member branch!).
+An example of a correct branc name looks like this: Feature/TheFeature

 ### Merging back to Development
 When the feature/bug is finished, notify your team members so that they can Peer review your work.
 This is done by creating a Pull request to the branch Develop so that another team member can do the Peer review.
-As soon as your work is reviewed, the reviewer will merge your work back to Development.
+As soon as your work is reviewed, the **reviewer** will merge your work back to Development.

 #### Pull requests: How to create them
 Creating a Pull request goes as follows: